Cafetière brew guide

 - Ideal water temperature: 93 degrees Celsius / about 200 Fahrenheit

-Note: If you don’t have a coffee thermometer, we would advise to leave the hot water for 30 seconds, to cool down before pouring as you don’t want to scold the beans which can ruin the taste of your coffee.
+Note: If you don’t have a coffee thermometer, we advise to leave boiled water for 1 minute to cool down before pouring to achieve the target extraction and taste from the coffee.

 Are you ready to begin?

-- To start, preheat your cafetiere by filling it with hot water and leaving it to stand for a few minutes.
+- To start, preheat your cafetière by filling it with hot water and leaving it to stand for a few minutes.
 This will help heat up the glass and keep your coffee hotter for longer.
+(Empty once warmed and before adding any ground coffee).

-- Next, measure out 15g of fresh coffee beans per serve and grind them to medium/fine.
+- Next, measure out 15g of fresh coffee beans per serve (around two tablespoons) and grind them until they are coarse.

-- Extraction time.
-Place your cafetiere on the counter with the plunger up and leave for around 4 minutes.
+- Place your cafetière on the counter with the plunger up and leave for around 4-5 minutes.

 - Remove the lid and skim the grounds off the top with two spoons (the coffee tastes bitter if the grounds are left in) then discard responsibly (e.g. in food waste / on your plants)